 Anti-histamic (anti-hay fever pills) is useful for itching symptoms.
 But cool packs, aloe vera and Avena Sativa (wheat extracts), Vaseline kerosene also help against it.
 A cream with menthol or perfume is not good in this case, because you can sensitize the skin and provoke eczema.
 For burning pain, you can use pain medication.

 Skin peeling often occurs in people with TSW.
-In that case, you can grease the skin frequently and preferably with a cream,,, ointment or petroleum jelly.
+In that case you can moisturize the skin frequently and preferably with a cream, ointment or Vaseline.
 A gel or lotion can dry out the skin even more.
 Read more about lotions, creams and ointments.
 An ideal basic care product consists of 2 or 3 (see photo below) of these groups.
 This supports your skin in various ways to keep it in good condition.
 Iconic Elements Natural Moisturizer Cream is unscented and contains all three elements (occlusive, humectant and emollients).

 Hajar T, Leshem YA, Hanifin JM, Nedorost ST, Lio PA, Paller AS, Block J, Simpson EL; (the National Eczema Association Task Force).
 A systematic review of topical corticosteroid withdrawal (“steroid addiction”) in patients with atopic dermatitis and other dermatoses.
 J Am Acad Dermatol.
 2015 Mar;72(3):541-549.e2.